By Bob Marovich for The Black Gospel Blog.

 “This is music that the Lord has given me.
 C.A.U.S. can deliver people from their various dilemmas.
 It’s a stew of gospel, R&B, classical, jazz, hip hop, pop, Latin music, country music, all these different styles thrown into one pot, stirred up, and served as C.A.U.S. music.
 The Kim Burrell record was the very first record to come out under this C.A.U.S. production.”

 DuBose’s own solo CD, Expect the Unexpected, contains the essential elements of C.A.U.S.
 “It has gospel overtones and the lyrical content is based on the truth, but the musical style is a mix of every style.
 The record company was trying to figure out what category it would fit, but we told them that it’s so vast, we had to create a category for it.
+If you wanted to learn how to play this yourself in a similar style consider getting some guitar lessons Omaha but I digress.

 “I believe C.A.U.S. music will become the new sound of gospel music,” DuBose continued, “especially for young musicians who want to demonstrate their gift and talent.
 They can bring in a Latin sound, mix it with reggae, and have a unique product.
 The beautiful part is that the lyrical content is based on the truth.
 It is based on the word of God, based on Jesus Christ.
 That’s what makes gospel music gospel music.
 It’s about uplifting the name of Jesus Christ.
 It’s about making people aware that He’s alive today.
 That’s why we use different musical genres: so we can reach as many people as possible.”